ChristopherBarrington/domainClassifyR/README.md

 Using the number of sampled contacts per sector, `get_Z_statistics()` calculates the mean and standard deviation of the sector distributions which are used with the number of observed interactors to calculate a Z-score for each sector (of each 2D interval).
 This is saved into `$Z_STATISTICS`.
 Z-scores are converted to p-values using `pnorm` (`P`). `get_min_fend_pair_domains()` is used to filter the 2D interval set, requiring that an interval pair has at least `min` interactors.
 Multiple testing is then corrected for using `get_Q_values()`.
 The 2D intervals set is collapsed to a data such that each row is a filtered 2D interval and each column is `P` for each sector in the 2D interval.
 Each column is corrected using the method specified by `method` which is passed to `p.adjust()`.

+The enrichment of each sector in 2D regions is calculated independently so each region may have multiple enriched sectors.
+The classification of the 2D region is the aggregate of the enriched domain sectors.
+Regions that have a sector classified as ambiguous are excluded from further analysis.
+Increasing the lower threshold or decreasing the upper threshold would decrease the number of ambiguous sectors identified but could decrease specificity (or homogeneity) of the classified groups.
+Therefore, a TAD presented with a ‘Corner’ classification (loop domain) shows specific (and exclusive) enrichment of high-scoring contacts in the 60kb interacting region between the TAD borders.
+TADs with multiple enriched sectors were not considered; in these TADs, the Leading+Corner or Trailing+Corner sectors were most common.

 - `min` Minimum number of contacts or interactors required in a domain
 - `measure` Should be `'HIGH_SCORE'` or `'ALL'` to determine which contact set is filtered by
 - `method` The correction method to apply, see `?p.adjust`